mmemoo/capeify/README.md

 - [x] Fix the pillow version in pyproject.toml
 - [ ] Fix the issue with .ani files caused by the mousecape frame count limit
 - [x] Fix the issue caused by cur files in ani files having varying height
+- [ ] Fix the issue with ani files caused by the wrong calculation of the frame count
 - [ ] Fix the false frame duration issue with .ani files
 - [ ] Add cape to windows cursor pack conversion